mobihack/aurora-comments/README.md

 Secrets must be set in advance.

+## API Requests
+  - `GET /`
+    - Shows info about Aurora Comments.
+  - `OPTIONS /`
+    - Pre-flight request response.
+  - `POST /`
+    - Accepts data and saves a comment.
+    - Params:
+      - `name`: User name of comment.
+      - `message`: Message of comment.
+      - `parent_id`: Parent ID of comment if it is a reply to another comment.
+0 if it is a top-level comment.
+      - `slug`: URL slug (identifier) of post.
+      - reCaptcha data string if captcha is enabled.

-## API Outputs
+## API Response

-All API transactions will have an output of this format.
+All API transactions will have an Response of this format.

 ```json
 {